qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.8.x.md

 This version introduces a `optimizer_cpu_budget` parameter to control the maximum number of CPUs used for indexing.

-> Read more about `config.yaml` in the [Configuration document](https://qdrant.tech/documentation/guides/configuration/).
+> Read more about `config.yaml` in the [configuration file](https://qdrant.tech/documentation/guides/configuration/).

 ```yaml
     # CPU budget, how many CPUs (threads) to allocate for an optimization job.